 Use of Video Cameras- (Policy 703.1) - The Monticello Community School District Board of Directors has authorized the use of video cameras in the school district's buildings and on school property.
 The video cameras will be used to monitor student and employee behavior to maintain a safe, secure, and healthy environment for students and staff.
 Employees are hereby notified that the content of the video recordings may be used in an employee disciplinary proceeding.
-The content of the video recordings may be confidential records and, if so, will be retained in the employee's personnel file.
-Video recordings will only be retained if necessary for use in an employee disciplinary proceeding or other matter as determined necessary by the administration.
+The content of the video recordings will only be retained if necessary for use in an employee disciplinary proceeding or other matter as determined necessary by the administration.
 Employees may request to view video recordings if the video recordings are placed in the employee's personnel file.
 Any such request shall be processed by the school district in accordance with applicable law.
 All audio and video recordings will require permission of the building principal.